 What is the true cost of living for older adults?
 Join us for a conversation about the Elder Index: a tool that measures the income older people need—every county and state in the country—to meet necessary expenses for housing, health care, food, transportation, and other essentials while staying independent in their own homes.

-Join this briefing to learn more about current behavioral health and trauma services covered by the Medicaid benefits package, discuss examples of state-based best practices and innovative policy initiatives, and explore future opportunities to improve Medicaid’s response to children exposed to adverse childhood experiences (ACEs) and other forms of trauma.
+Briefing participants learned more about current behavioral health and trauma services covered by the Medicaid benefits package, discussed examples of state-based best practices and innovative policy initiatives, and explored future opportunities to improve Medicaid’s response to children exposed to adverse childhood experiences (ACEs) and other forms of trauma.

-In this webinar, participants will learn about the current state of family caregiving policy and efforts to create new and innovative policies across the country.
+In this webinar, participants learned about the current state of family caregiving policy and efforts to create new and innovative policies across the country.

 On this webinar, funders will learn about current responses to the new “Inadmissibility on Public Charge Grounds” rule —ranging from local-level community education and state-level coordinated campaigns to national litigation efforts—and will explore opportunities to support the protection of families and the advancement of belonging in both rapid response and long-term contexts.

-During this webinar, speakers will share lessons learned from the formal evaluation of the Consumer Voices for Innovation Project and from the grantees themselves.
+During this webinar, speakers shared lessons learned from the formal evaluation of the Consumer Voices for Innovation Project and from the grantees themselves.

 This webinar explored how philanthropy can use data and research to advance equity and address the intersections of race, culture, and health.

 The 2010 Census missed over 2 million young children, most of which were left off the form by families who responded.
-Join this webinar to learn more about why families have left children in their households off the census in the past and how to develop persuasive messages to ensure young children are not missed in 2020.
+Participants in this webinar learned more about why families have left children in their households off the census in the past and how to develop persuasive messages to ensure young children are not missed in 2020.